9 cups Cold water

 3 cups Dandelionsyellow parts

-It’s dandelion season again 🐝🌻🌾🐝🌻🌾🐝 and that means my fridge is stocked with homemade Dandelion Iced Tea.
+It’s dandelion season again ??????? and that means my fridge is stocked UP with homemade Dandelion Iced Tea.
 I could not be more happier for spring, besides the allergy part “sniffle sniffle”.
-It means a big old goodbye to those long cold winter days and hello to warmth and sunshine!
+It means a big old goodbye to those long cold winter days and hello to warmth and sunshine and the bees!
+Oh how I love the bees 🙂

-I used to buy dandelion tea at the store now I make it myself at home.
+I used to buy dandelion tea at the store for it’s healthy benefits of course.
+And now I make it myself at home.
 Why not it’s free!
-And it takes little effort at all.
+And takes little to no effort at all.
 The only difference from making fresh dandelion tea to that which come from a tea bag is actually having to go outside and forge some in the lovely warm weather.
-What a shame 🙂
+What a shame, eh!

-I truly believe more people would too if they knew it’s health benefits.
+I truly believe more people would do this too if they knew how health this iced tea/tea was.
 But really it’s no secret, dandelions have been known as a Superfood by the herbalists community for some time now.

 And people have been using them in all sorts of recipes all the way across Europe since the early millennium.

-Also did you know that these plants are actually one of the top 4 most nutritious greens on the planet!
+Did you know that dandelions are actually considered plants and are one of the top 4 most nutritious greens on the planet!
+Yes, “ON THE PLANET”!!
 And have been proven to be a lifeforce for the Bees, beetles and birds.

 Without the bee’s there is no us!
 So knowing all that would we still kill the dandelions?